 This sweet and sour tofu is an easy, healthy, and delicious plant-based meal.
-Air-fried to crispy perfection and coated in a sweet, spicy, tangy sauce.
+Cooked to crispy perfection and coated in a sweet, spicy, tangy sauce.

 Crispy, chewy tofu coated in a sticky, savory sauce.
 It’s easy-to-make comfort food that’s actually good for you.
 Made completely from plants but so hearty and satisfying!
 This sweet and sour tofu has made it onto my weekly meal rotation, and sometimes I make it multiple times a week because it’s just so darn good!
 I always keep a block of tofu in the freezer in case I get a hankering for a hearty tofu dish, like this tofu karaage or tofu katsu.
 But if my freezer were bigger I would keep multiple blocks of tofu in the freezer because honestly, I can eat an entire package of tofu with this recipe.
 It’s a simple recipe with simple ingredients, so what makes it so good?
 Let’s take a look: